apehex/web3-evasion-techniques/samples/poisoning/README.md

 # Poisoning Techniques

-Injecting malicious payloads into pre-existing and legitimate sources.
+Inject malicious payloads into pre-existing and legitimate sources.

-## Event Poisoning